Bikini variants: Precious metal and jewels

-A platinum bikini valued at US $9500 was made by Mappin and Webb of London in 1977, and was worn by Miss United Kingdom in that year's Miss World beauty pageant.
+A platinum bikini valued at US$9500 was made by Mappin and Webb of London in 1977, and was worn by Miss United Kingdom in that year's Miss World beauty pageant.
 It was entered as a Guinness World Record for the most expensive bikini.
 A more expensive but exclusive bikini was designed in February 2006 by Susan Rosen.
 The bikini, made up of over 150 carat of flawless diamonds, was worth an estimated £20 million.
 Pistol Panties, a label favored by celebrities like Victoria Beckham and Kate Moss, introduced a UK£2,000 bikini in 2009.
 Unsuitable for swimming, it was covered with 5,000 Swarovski crystals.

 Pattern

 Bikini precursors and the first modern bikinis were made of cotton and jersey and were mostly striped or monochrome.
 Réard introduced the first printed material for bikini.
-By the 1970s, when American women were catching up with the Europeans attitudes, bikini variants started to diversify widely.
+By the 1970s, when American women began to adopt European styles, bikini variants started to diversify widely.
 Flower patterns became popular in the late 1960s.
 Designers like Tom Brigance at Lord & Taylor department store cut his swimwear from colorful cottons in stripes, large prints, and polka dots to give early bikinis a more tailored look.

 In April 2004, followers of Buddhism protested against a bikini design by Victoria's Secret that featured an image of Buddha.
 Buddhists were again upset in 2005, when organizers of Miss Universe photographed bikini-clad contestants in front of Buddhist religious sites in Thailand.